 - DUI or DWI Based Court-Ordered Drug Test

-- Probation Based Drug Testing
+- Probation Drug Testing

 This is one of the crucial tests as it involves the future of the child.
-Hence, the child custody drug test will be more stringent and vigilant compared to others.
+Hence, the child custody drug test will be more stringent and vigilant compared to others notified above.

 The drug test involved is not intense; however, if domestic violence is reported from mental disturbances, then the drug tests would have more chances of getting extensive.

 Biological Specimens Used For Court-Ordered Drug Testing

 Courts usually follow the standard drug testing panels.
-The most common drugs screened are THC, COC, PCP, OPI and AMP.
-The basic 5-panel drug test is used frequently by the government institutions and entities, including Department of Transportation (DOT).
+The most common drugs screened are THC, COC, PCP, OPI, and AMP.
+The basic 5-panel drug test is used frequently by the Courts, Government institutions and entities, including Department of Transportation (DOT).

 Based on the severity of the situation and the offense, courts can include other drugs to be specifically tested since the drug testing panel can be customized according to their requirements.

 Drug Testing Frequency

-Child Custody Based Drug Testing Methods
+Child Custody-Based Drug Testing

-1. If a spouse alleges or reports to the judge about another’s drug usage or drug abuse, then the court initially checks the health of the child, its physical conditions and makes sure that the child is doing well.
+1. If a spouse alleges or reports to the judge about another’s drug usage or drug abuse, the court initially checks the health of the child, and its physical conditions and makes sure that the child is doing well.

 DUI or DWI Based Court-Ordered Drug Test

-Probation Based Drug Testing
+Probation Drug Testing